mwvgroup/Surface-Brightness/README.md

 # Calculating Near and Far UV Surface Brightness for Local Environments of Supernovae

-## Note: This readme is out of date.

 ### Project Description:

-Using observations from [Galex] (http://galex.stsci.edu/) in the near and far UV, we calculate the surface brightness of a 1kpc radius region surrounding individual supernovae.
+Using observations from [Galex] (http://galex.stsci.edu/) in the near and far UV, we calculate the surface brightness of regions surrounding individual supernovae.
 The surface brightness of a 5kpc radius region is also calculated for comparison with [Kelly et al. 2015] (http://arxiv.org/abs/1410.0961).
 Results are found by using the [photutils package] (http://photutils.readthedocs.io/en/latest/) to perform photometry on [int type] (http://galex.stsci.edu/gr6/?page=ddfaq) .fits files published by Galex.

 ### Code Overview:

+##### The surface brightness class

+Surface brightness values are calculated using the `surface_brightness` class from [surface_brightness.py] (https://github.com/mwvgroup/Surface-Brightness/blob/master/surface_brightness.py).
+The `surface_brightness` class can be initiated without any arguments, but it is recomended create an instance as

+    brightness = surface_brightness(cord_dict, red_dict)

 ##### How to use it

-Surface brightness values are calculated using [Surface Brightness.ipynb] (https://github.com/mwvgroup/Surface-Brightness/blob/master/Surface%20Brightness.ipynb).
 To use the code, first set the value of parameters located after the comment `#User set parameters`.
 These parameters include:

 * `region_file` : The file path of a .reg file containing the names, locations, and redshifts for each supernova of interest.